ProkopRandacek/asciiLasers/docs/specs.md

 # AsciiLaser
 AsciiLaser is interpreted, AsciiDots inspired, text based, case sensitive, visual programming language.
-The code is being executed on a board of unlimited size.
-Tick time is not constant, they are executed as fast as possible unless in debug mode.
-Program is terminated if there are no more lasers traveling or any laser hits the `}` block.
+The code is being executed on a board of implementation specific size.
+Tick time is implementation specific.
+Program is terminated if no block was evaluated last tick (in which case the exit code is 0) or if any laser hit the `}` block in which case the exit code it that lasers value.
 AL code file extension is `.al`.

 ## Comments
 Comments start with `[` and end with `]` every character from `[` to `]` including `[` and `]` are treated as spaces when compiling.